mendix/CommunityCommons/README.md

 *Base64EncodeFile* - Converts an unencode file to a base 64 encoded string.

 *StringToFile* - Stores a string into the provides filedocument.
+Supports multiple encodings since 7.4.1.

 *StringFromFile* -  Reads the contents form the provided file document and return it as string.
+Supports multiple encodings since 7.4.1.

 *StoreURLToFileDocument* - Retrieve a document from an URL using a HTTP GET request.